Jwychor/WineFate_Website/README.md

 ## Installation

-This website can be downloaded through the command line using:
+This project can be downloaded through the command line using:

 ```
 git clone https://github.com/Jwychor/WineFate_Website